My mom called me last week. Frustrated. Nearly crying.

 Paste normally.

-I use this daily when sharing YouTube videos or news articles with friends.
+I use this every day to send my friends YouTube videos or news articles.

 How to Copy Images (Bonus)

-You can copy images too, not just text.
+You can copy pictures as well as text.

 On Android: